-Whodunnit: Best thriller movies
+Whodunnit: Best spy movies

 The Nice Guys (2016)

 Ryan Gosling stars as a luckless private investigator who buddies up with Russell Crowe’s gruff, out-of-shape enforcer to investigate the disappearance of a teenage girl.
-Though it was critically love-bombed on its release, the movie didn’t quite hit the box office heights Warner Bros were hoping for, and its mooted sequel was tragically abandoned.
+Though it was critically love-bombed on its release, the Ryan Gosling movie didn’t quite hit the box office heights Warner Bros were hoping for, and its mooted sequel was tragically abandoned.
 Boo.